Open Back Headphones for Gaming

 AKG K702 utilizes plastic components rather than metal ones for the most part throughout its construction.

 You get a matte black finish on the earpieces, the black velour padding and black leather accents, and silver plastic elements combine for a piece of hardware.

-This is accented by other quality materials, such as 3mm thick leather, for a slick outer aesthetics that feels great to the touch.
+This is accented by other quality materials, such as 3mm thick leather, for a slick outer aesthetics, feels great to the touch.